shaaagri/shaaagri.github.io/README.md

 - https://codepen.io/ianfarb/pen/nPaxYR - The sliding effect in the navgiation menu
 - https://www.w3schools.com/css/css_tooltip.asp - Used for the logo
 - https://stackoverflow.com/questions/17636528/how-do-i-load-an-html-page-in-a-div-using-javascript - Used to implement the dynamic page loading
-- vis.js - copied from the assignment materials
+- **vis.js** - copied from the assignment materials
+- https://palettemaker.com/rainbow-colors - Hex codes for the rainbow colors used in SVG visualization #2